rafed/devra/content/sections/Kubernetes Minified & Simplified/1. Kubernetes basics/index.md

 1. Hosts the control pane.
 This is where the Kubernetes magic happens.
 1. It coordinates/manages nodes and pods in the cluster

 In a managed Kubernetes cluster (GKE, AKS, EKS) the master node is not visible among the service nodes.
-It can be only accessed via the Kubernetes API only.
+It can be accessed only via the Kubernetes API.

 ##### Worker Node
 1. A Kubernetes cluster consists of a set of worker machines, called **nodes**